-December is one of the best months to travel Germany.
-The country started many of the most beloved Christmas traditions (Christmas tree anyone?) and its many Weihnachtsmärkte (Christmas markets), ice rinks and delicious Christmas foods and sweets set the scene for a magical holiday.
+December is one of the best months to travel to Germany.
+The country started many of the most beloved Christmas traditions and its many Weihnachtsmärkte (Christmas markets), ice rinks, and delicious Christmas foods and sweets set the scene for a magical holiday.

-Pack some warm clothes and enjoy Germany's holiday season with the best Christmas events, festivals and spectacular New Year's Eve events.
+Pack very warm clothes and enjoy Germany's holiday season with the best Christmas events and spectacular New Year's Eve celebration.
 Here are the best events and festivals in Germany in December.

 When: last weekend of November - end of December/early January

-Since the 14th century, Hamburg celebrates the DOM, one of the largest open-air fun fairs in the North of Germany.
-Bring the whole family for ferries wheels, roller coasters, concerts, and fireworks.
+Since the 14th century, Hamburg celebrates DOM, one of the largest open-air fun fairs in the North of Germany.
+Bring the whole family for ferries wheels, roller coasters, concerts, and fireworks every Friday.

 Where: Heiligengeistfeld, Hamburg

 Christmas is a big deal in Germany.
 But all this Christmas mania is forgetting another important holiday, Hanukkah.
 This sacred Jewish holiday is known as the "Festival of Lights" and is especially poignant in Germany.
 The Jewish community is still just a fraction of the size it was prior to World War II, but its rebirth shows a growing vibrancy and assertiveness.